.

 Size 193 x 61 x 71 cm painted bronze.

-The Artist looks at perception and scale real-life experiences, human existence
+The Artist looks at perception and scales real-life experiences, human existence

 Horns, cogs sculpture